 Residents in the Hospitalist Track will meet regularly with our Hospitalist faculty and key hospital administrators to work on these skills.
 Track activities include:

-- Attending regular seminars led by hospital and hospitalist leaders on topics such as quality improvement methods, change management skills, project management, patient safety, transitions of patient care, geriatric and palliative care in the hospital setting, and team leadership skills.
+- Attending regular seminars led by hospital and hospitalist leaders on topics such as quality improvement methods, change management skills, project management, patient safety, and transitions of patient care.
+Geriatric and palliative care in the hospital setting, patient triage and team leadership skills are additional options.

 - Completing a 2-week elective in Quality Improvement early in the year.
 The Hospitalist Track residents will work as a small group with key members of UC Davis Performance Excellence Center and UC Davis hospitalist mentors to develop a QI project that will then be completed over the course of the year.

 - Participating on select hospital committees relevant to hospitalists.